May 31, 2018

 The Company’s technology uses the world’s simplest architecture to deliver an all-screen, multi-finger 3D touch solution that can scale to all device sizes at a fraction of the cost of existing approaches.
 CTT technology sits above or on the display due to its high transparency, not underneath as with current opaque approaches.
 It is fully compatible with OLED and LCD conventional or bezel-less ‘infinity’ screens, including flat, curved and newly emerging foldable and flexible devices.

-Moray Wright, co-founder of Parkwalk, said: “We are delighted to have led this funding round.
-CTT’s disruptive technology and processing solutions could revolutionise the touch screen market.
-We welcome China Materialia and Downing as new investors and look forward to taking this technology forward to commercialisation.”
+Moray Wright, the co-founder of Parkwalk, said: “We are delighted to have led this funding round.
+CTT’s disruptive technology and processing solutions could revolutionize the touch screen market.
+We welcome China Materialia and Downing as new investors and look forward to taking this technology forward to commercialization.”

 Amelia Armour, Principal, Amadeus Capital Partners, commented: “CTT is another great Cambridge university spin-out we are pleased to be backing.
-As we expected when investing at seed stage, the market for 3D touch screens has grown rapidly.
-CTT is now perfectly positioned to commercialise its unique touch technology.”
+As we expected when investing at the seed stage, the market for 3D touch screens has grown rapidly.
+CTT is now perfectly positioned to commercialize its unique touch technology.”

-Richard Lewis, Investment Director at Downing Ventures, said: “We are delighted to be working with CTT and supporting the commercialisation of their truly innovative 3D Touch platform.
-The high quality CTT team has developed a low-cost architecture that has the potential to disrupt the global touch screen market.
+Richard Lewis, Investment Director at Downing Ventures, said: “We are delighted to be working with CTT and supporting the commercialization of their truly innovative 3D Touch platform.
+The high-quality CTT team has developed a low-cost architecture that has the potential to disrupt the global touch screen market.
 We also look forward to working with an experienced group of investors to help the company to achieve its growth ambitions.”

 Ascendant Corporate Finance provided advice to CTT on the fundraising.